Thatchanon-anancharoenkij/Thatchanon-anancharoenkij.github.io/_pages/about.md

       </div>
     </div>

-    <p>I am a Ph.D. student in applied statistics under the supervision of <a href="https://donlapark.pages.dev/" target="_blank">Dr. Donlapark Ponnoprat</a> at Chiang Mai University.
+    <p>I am a Ph.D. student in applied statistics under the supervision of <a href="https://donlapark.pages.dev/" target="_blank" style="white-space: nowrap;">Dr. Donlapark Ponnoprat</a> at Chiang Mai University.
 My research focuses on causal inference and statistical learning theory.
 I am currently focusing on theoretical causal inference.
 I do not limit my scope to pure theory, but I am deeply interested in applying these causal frameworks across various scientific fields.</p>

     <h2>Education</h2>